École nationale supérieure d'ingénieurs des systèmes avancés et réseaux: Higher Institute of Engineering in Advanced Systems and Networks

-Grenoble Institute of Technology (Grenoble Institute of Technology) INPG has 9 schools - Esisar being the most recent.
+Grenoble Institute of Technology INPG has nine schools, of which Esisar is the most recent.
 Each year it confers 1000 degrees in engineering, 300 Master's degrees as well as 200 PhD theses.
 It has 31 research laboratories which are associated with the CNRS (the French National Scientific Research Centre).

-Esisar opened its doors in 1995 to satisfy a new need expressed by many firms: to have engineers mastering all the abilities required to achieve and to put into operation advanced systems, in particular electronics, automation and industrial information technology.
-In fact, Advanced Systems constitute the future of the industry.
-They allow the more rapid creation of new products (analysis & design), manufacturing at a lower cost while ensuring good quality (regulation and a constant supervision of the processes) and they make them distinct from competing products - `smart' items and innovative functions, for example.
+Esisar opened in 1995, in a response to business demands.
+It educates engineers who are seeking master the challenge of putting advanced systems into operation, in the fields of electronics, automation and industrial information technology.
+Advanced Systems allows more rapid creation of new products (analysis & design), manufacturing at a lower cost while ensuring good quality (by regulation and a constant supervision of the processes), also working on 'smart' items and innovative functions.

-With this ambition in mind, Esisar was born from a unique alliance in France - Grenoble University of Technology (INPG), the leading French centre for the training of engineers and the CCI for the Drôme region.
+Esisar was founded in collaboration with Grenoble University of Technology (INPG), the leading French centre for the training of engineers, and of the CCI for the Drôme region.

-These two partners have developed an original teaching method, giving the same value to the classic teachings of an engineering school as to the realities of the industrial world.
-Esisar is, for example, the only school which offers fourth year students the opportunity to complete an industrial project, carried out for a client company which defines the content.
+The teaching method in Esisar combines classic teachings of an engineering school with a practical approach to address the realities of the industrial world.
+It is the only school that offers fourth year students the opportunity to complete an industrial project, carried out for a client company which defines the content.
 The INPG/ESISAR engineering diploma was entitled and certified by the National Commission in November 1994.

 First and second years

-At Esisar students are in contact with the reality of the engineering field during the first two years: electronics, automation and computer science.
-In the same way, early apprenticeship of industrial skills (accountancy, marketing, project management, etc.) is given to them and this continues for five years.
-Mathematics and physics are taught from the first to the fourth year, and are considered as basic, necessary tools for technical disciplines.
+During their first two years, students study electronics, automation and computer science.
+In addition, early apprenticeship of industrial skills (accountancy, marketing, project management, etc.) is provided, which continues for five years.
+Mathematics and physics are taught from the first to the fourth year.

 Third year

-Esisar proposes a multi-disciplinary apprenticeship, carried out with constant concern for balance.
-Electronics, automation, industrial computing and all industrial equipment, all benefit from generous periods of study time.
+Esisar proposes a multi-disciplinary apprenticeship.
+Electronics, automation, industrial computing and all industrial equipment are taught this year.
 For the students who join the school in the third year, their cycle starts off with six weeks of class on technical disciplines, while the students who joined in the first year are on technical training.
-Therefore, the different levels are harmonised.